Ernst Middendorp: Education

-Career
+Managerial career

 Middendorp has coached professional football on the highest level for nearly 20 years in Europe, Asia and Africa, having a UEFA Pro License (Fussball-Lehrer) from the German Football Association.
-In addition, Middendorp has experience analyzing FIFA world cup tournaments (2006 and 2010), as well as the EURO tournament in 2012.
+In addition, Middendorp has experience analyzing FIFA World Cup tournaments (2006 and 2010), as well as the UEFA Euro 2012 tournament.

 Middendorp started his coaching career with VfB Alstätte where he coached from July 1985 to June 1987.
 He then moved on to Eintracht Nordhorn where he was head coach from 1 July 1987 to 18 April 1988.